Get To Know Wendy

 Wendy began a career in the early 1980s in tech support, but quickly discovered that her interests were in translating technese into understandable English.
 A corporate communicator was born — taking on subjects including academic administration, consumer goods, health sciences, library automation … and, ultimately, fiduciary wealth management.
 She joined BAM in 1998.
 Ever since, she has dedicated herself to writing clear, compelling content for financial advisor firms who implement their strategies using Dimensional Fund Advisors and similar low-cost, evidence-based fund families.

 - American Association of University Women (AAUW), Eugene-Lane Branch, current president (2018-2020); past treasurer

 - Willamette Valley Greyhound Lovers, volunteer

-- Oregonians for Water, Parks & Wildlife, former county coordinator
+- Oregonians for Water, Parks & Wildlife, past county coordinator

 - Holly Hills Improvement Association, past president

 Wendy holds a bachelor’s degree cum laude in history, minor in Russian from Washington University in St. Louis.
 In addition to being an avid writer and reader, she enjoys hiking, spoiling the canine in residence (currently a whippet named Ever), going on Jeep rides with her husband, and generally marveling at Oregon’s natural wonders.